+- a) Non-specified investment limit.
+The Council has determined that it will limit the maximum total exposure to non-specified investments as being 20% of the total investment portfolio. - b) Country limit.
 The Council has determined that it will only use approved counterparties from other countries with a minimum sovereign credit rating of AAA (Fitch) or equivalent from each of the credit rating agencies.
 This list will be added to, or deducted from, by Officers should ratings change in accordance with this policy.

-4.4 Other Investment Matters
+4.4 Investment Strategy